Sacred Heart College provides a challenging curriculum based on The New Zealand Curriculum Framework. Please view our

 At Years 9 and 10, the curriculum continues to build on the foundations laid at Years 7 and 8, but with a greater reliance on individual-based learning and with separate teachers for the core as well as for specialist subjects.

 In Year 10, all students follow a common course of core subjects.
 They also choose three options from a range of Art, ICT, Technology (Materials, Food or Design) Commerce, Languages (te reo Maori, Spanish, Chinese), Music, Visual Literacy, Drama, Global Studies, and STEAM.

-In Year 10, some students are chosen to be accelerated in a combination of Mathematics, English and Science.
+In Year 10, some students are chosen to be accelerated to NCEA Level 1 in a combination of Mathematics, English and Science.

 For boys selected for the Sports Institute, this comprises one of their options (three lessons per week) for Cricket, Rugby or Football.
 All other Sports Institute sports happen outside of the timetabled day.

 Years 11 to 13, NCEA Levels 1 to 3